anowacki/SeisModels.jl/README.md

 ### Calculating properties

 You can either create your own models by creating a new instance of one of the immutable types, or use the inbuilt models.
-For instance, for PREM, once can evaluate at an arbitrary radius:
+For instance, for PREM, one can evaluate at an arbitrary radius:

 * *V*<sub>P</sub>